-- Engage San Diego partners to raise awareness with state leaders of the impact competitive bonds are having on the supply of affordable housing. - Work with CDLAC to maximize recycled bonds. - Advocate to increase California's bond capacity as additional Volume Cap would allow thousands of multifamily affordable housing units to move forward using Private Activity Bonds, as well as allow for an allocation of Mortgage Credit Certificate Bonds to assist first-time homebuyers. - Support legislation, regulations and resources that: - Promote housing production, including efforts that would permit increased density in SDHC's real estate portfolio. - Preserve existing affordable housing and naturally occurring affordable housing (NOAH), including funding for priority projects identified by the Interagency Preservation Working Group in the City of San Diego. - Increase the production of moderate- and middle-income housing, including changes to building standards and construction methods, and provide more flexibility in the use of prefabricated and modular home construction and mass timber. - Allocate resources for homeownership accessibility for households with low-, moderate-, and middle-incomes, including exploring opportunities to partner with state agencies, such as the California Housing Finance Agency (CalHFA), for local distribution of state funding, e.g., California Dream for All. - Encourage homeownership for historically underrepresented groups, including Black, Indigenous and People of Color (BIPOC) households. - Increase the production of accessory dwelling units (ADUs), including technical assistance, financing products, local zoning changes and construction methods. - Continue to support the use of public land for affordable housing development, and identify match funding to accelerate development. - Increase the feasibility of the co-location of childcare and affordable housing. - Continue tracking and monitoring legislation, regulations, and resources related to: - Homekey funding and support pilot efforts to apply Homekey's streamlined land-use determinations to all affordable housing developments. - Funding for technical assistance in support of regional collaboration opportunities. - Enhancing community land trust (CLT) models. - Limiting or eliminating regulatory barriers to housing preservation and production
+- Engage San Diego partners to raise awareness with state leaders of the impact competitive bonds are having on the supply of affordable housing. - Encourage CDLAC to increase points awarded in bond applications to developers utilizing recycled bonds to incentivize more widespread use. - Advocate to increase California's bond capacity as additional Volume Cap would allow thousands of multifamily affordable housing units to move forward using Private Activity Bonds, as well as allow for an allocation of Mortgage Credit Certificate Bonds to assist first-time homebuyers. - Encourage mixed-income housing developments through building incentives, reduced impact and local permitting fees, and an expansion of state and local real estate tax exemptions. - Provide short-term relief from state and local real estate taxes to assist property stabilization. - Support legislation, regulations and resources that: - Promote housing production, including but not limited to efforts that would permit increased density in SDHC's real estate portfolio. - Preserve existing affordable housing and naturally occurring affordable housing (NOAH), including funding for priority projects identified by the Interagency Preservation Working Group in the City of San Diego. - Increase the production of moderate- and middle-income housing, including changes to building standards and construction methods, and provide more flexibility in the use of prefabricated and modular home construction and mass timber. - Allocate resources for homeownership accessibility for households with low-, moderate-, and middle-incomes, including exploring opportunities to partner with state agencies, such as the California Housing Finance

+Agency (CalHFA), for local distribution of state funding, e.g., California Dream for All.

+- Encourage homeownership for historically underrepresented groups, including Black, Indigenous and People of Color (BIPOC) households. - Increase the production of accessory dwelling units (ADUs), including technical assistance, financing products, local zoning changes and construction methods. - Continue to support the use of public land for affordable housing development, including via new public-private partnerships, and identify funding to accelerate development. - Increase the feasibility of the co-location of childcare and affordable housing, and protect and incentivize growth of childcare providers in the home-based setting. - Advance energy efficiency, electrification, and decarbonization in new and existing affordable housing, when feasible. - Continue tracking and monitoring legislation, regulations, and resources related to: - Homekey funding and support pilot efforts to apply Homekey's streamlined land-use determinations to all affordable housing developments. - Funding for technical assistance in support of regional collaboration opportunities. - Limiting or eliminating regulatory barriers to housing preservation and production, including reducing the costs associated with affordable housing development.